kyma-incubator/compass/docs/investigations/gateway-architecture/gateway-architecture.md

 Separate HTTP endpoints | ✓<br>(per endpoint) | ✓ | ✓ | ✗ | ✗ | ✓ | small

 \* Unless we decide to fake GraphQL behavior to support all its features, then I believe the amount of work would be big.

+## Conclusion

+Taking into account all the pros and cons of mentioned solutions I believe that two options would work best in our case: **Apollo Server** and **Separate HTTP endpoints**.
+While Apollo Server is very handy to use and offers a lot of out of the box functionality it would introduce unnecessary change to our technology stack and performance hit.
+Because of that, I am personally leaning towards the more straightforward solution - **Separate HTTP endpoints** that seems to meet all our key requirements and doesn't seem to require a lot of work to implement.